Deng Rong

-Deng Rong (邓榕 (Dèng Róng)) is a Chinese politician and the third daughter of paramount leader Deng Xiaoping.
+Deng Rong (邓榕 (Dèng Róng), born January 1950) is a Chinese politician and the third daughter of paramount leader Deng Xiaoping.

 She has been accused of playing a key role in the cover-up of the 1966 killing of Bian Zhongyun by Red Guards (Deng was a prominent student leader of the Red Guards at the time).

 Early life

 Deng is the youngest child of Deng Xiaoping and his third wife, Zhuo Lin.
 She has two older sisters, Deng Lin and Deng Nan, as well as two older brothers, Deng Pufang and Deng Zhifang.
 Within the family, she was known as Mao Mao.

 Deng stated in an interview in 2004 that her father never spoke of official business at home and that her siblings and herself had no idea what Deng Xiaoping did at work, even though several guards stood sentry in their courtyard home.

 During one of the most severe flooding incidents in Henan in August 1975 (Banqiao Dam failure), Li Xiannian called Deng Xiaoping to inform him that several dams had burst.
 Deng Rong answered the phone and refused to allow Li to speak with her father.
 In the first call, she said that Deng Xiaoping was sleeping; on the second call, she hung up.
 The paramount leader was allegedly playing Mahjong at the time.
 This was one of the reasons Deng Xiaoping was criticized for delaying rescue operations.